aclark4life/resume-2020/README.rst

     - Provided telephone and in-person technical support to students, faculty, and administrators.
     - Performed installation, maintenance, and trouble-shooting of hardware and software in labs, offices, and dormitories.
-    - Installed and congured Sun Microsystems Solaris Unix, Slackware Linux, Redhat Linux and Microsoft Windows workstations and servers.
+    - Installed and configured Sun Microsystems Solaris Unix, Slackware Linux, Redhat Linux and Microsoft Windows workstations and servers.
     - Provided production operation support.

 |